 Although a judge may reinstate an offender’s license for employment purposes, their license must be suspended for at least six months.
 If you are caught driving while your license is suspended, you could face additional penalties.
 A drug lawyer in Tallahassee can help to combat the penalties.

-Your Florida Panhandle criminal defense attorney may be able to find a defense to your charge, or other individual constitutional protections that may have been violated in order to have your charge dismissed or reduced.
+Your defense attorney may be able to find a defense to your charge, or other individual constitutional protections that may have been violated in order to have your charge dismissed or reduced.
 The decisions your attorney will advise you to make will depend on the circumstances in your particular case, prior convictions and other extenuating factors.

 Your constitutional rights may have been violated if the officers conducted an unreasonable search and seizure.
 If a search of your home, car or person was illegally conducted by the police, your attorney may be able to file a motion to suppress.

 A motion to suppress can be used if an illegal search resulted in evidence against you.
 Anything found in an illegal search is inadmissible, and a motion to suppress would preclude the prosecution from using this evidence against you.
 If the motion to suppress is successful, there may no longer be evidence against you, which could result in a dismissal of the charges.

 The Constitution also offers protection against self-incrimination.
 If information was obtained from you in violation of this right, what you disclosed cannot be used against you by the prosecution.
 This frequently occurs where an officer fails to read someone his or her Miranda Warnings.
 If the information was necessary to the prosecution’s case, then your drug charges could be dismissed.